Editor’s Note: This post was originally published in June 18, 2019 and has been revamped and updated for accuracy and comprehensiveness.

 - Require signatures for delivered orders

-- Enter ZIP code for the billion address
+- Enter ZIP code for the billing address

 - Avoid keyed transactions